SuDa2103/SlackGPT/README.md

 # SlackGPT

-A slack app that allows you to access ChatGPT through slack
+A slack app that allows you to access ChatGPT through slack.
+Code provided (mostly) by ChatGPT